wbolster/emacs-evil-colemak-basics/README.rst

 also results in non-ergonomic navigation, which defeats the purpose of using Colemak in the first place.

 This package provides a sensible compromise.
-It changes just a few key bindings, namely those used for basic navigation, and only makes a minimal number of additional changes to deal sensibly with the conflicts introduced by remapping the navigation keys.
+It changes a few key bindings, namely those used for basic navigation (``hnei``), and only makes a number of additional cascading changes to deal sensibly with the implications of remapping the navigation keys.
+No functionality is lost.

+The design steps to arrive at the key bindings provided by this package are as follows:

+* The starting point is a standard Colemak keyboard layout.
+This works well for many mnemonic keys like ``d`` (delete), ``p`` (put/paste), ``y`` (yank), and various others.

+* The ``hnei`` (``hjkl`` on qwerty) keys are used for navigation.
+This is a must-have for ergonomic ‘arrow key’ navigation.

+* This means ``n`` (next search match), ``e`` (end of word) and ``i`` (insert) need a new home.
+All of these move to their Qwerty positions.

+* As a consequence, ``u`` (undo), and ``f`` (jump to character) need a new home.
+Also move these to their Qwerty positions.

+* At this point, all commands are either at their Colemak or Qwerty position, with one exception.
+The infrequently used ``t`` (jump until character) command has to be relocated to Colemak ``j``, the only remaining spot, which is not only hard to reach, but also matches neither its Colemak nor its Qwerty location.

+While this may seem complex, the result is that you can happily think and type in Colemak, while you can use muscle memory for many often used commands:

+* basic ‘arrow key’ navigation
+* insert
+* undo
+* search match navigation
+* end of word
+* jump to character

+…in addition to all the keys that already have the same position on Colemak and Qwerty.

+A lighter variation of the above scheme is also available by omitting the ``t-f-j`` rotation, which will cause ``t`` (jump until character) and ``f`` (jump to character) to live at their Colemak position, which means that the ‘end of word’ command ends up at the ``j`` position,

 Installation